cloudmesh-community/fa18-516-17/project-report/report.md

 ### Project dataset.

-To begin this journey, a sample dataset with very common metrics was masked so the proprietary retailer and supplier are unrecognizable:
+A simple sample dataset with very common metrics was masked so the proprietary retailer and supplier are unrecognizable:

 *	Store – This column represents a single store.
 The number of stores varies greatly by retailer.
 The dataset included 300 stores.
 Larger retailer chains can have more than 10,000 stores internationally.
 *	Product – This is a proxy for a product UPC or Item Number.
 Retailers will sell thousands of products in any given retail location.
 For our purposes here 23 products were included.